bfenetworks/bfe/docs/en_us/modules/mod_session_sticky/mod_session_sticky.md

 ### Sticky Mode

-1. **Encode**: When a request first arrives, BFE selects a backend and stores the mapping between stickyid (obtained from Cookie) and backend information in the cache.
+1. **Encode**: When a request first arrives, BFE selects a backend and stores the mapping between stickyid (obtained from Cookie or JSON response body) and backend information in the cache.
-2. **Decode**: Subsequent requests from the client carry the same stickyid (obtained from Cookie, request header, or URL parameter).
+2. **Decode**: Subsequent requests from the client carry the same stickyid (obtained from Cookie, request header, URL parameter, or JSON request body).
 BFE looks up the corresponding backend information from the cache and routes the request to the corresponding backend.

+### Cache Types

+The module supports two cache types:

+- **local**: Uses LRU cache to store the mapping between stickyid and backend.
+Suitable for single-node deployment or scenarios where session sharing across nodes is not required.
+- **redis**: Uses Redis to store the mapping.
+Suitable for multi-node deployment scenarios to ensure session sharing across different nodes.

+### JSON Request/Response Fields

+For OpenAI-compatible interfaces and similar scenarios, the module supports extracting stickyid from JSON request and response bodies:

+- **StickyRequestField**: Extracts stickyid from JSON request body, for example, from the `previous_response_id` field.
+- **StickyResponseField**: Extracts stickyid from JSON response body, for example, from the `response_id` field.

+Extraction priority (Decode phase): Cookie > Header > URIParam > StickyRequestField

+Extraction priority (Encode phase): Cookie > StickyResponseField

 ### Cookie Renewal Mechanism